ameuret/m2config/README.md

 CAVEAT EMPTOR
 -------------

-THIS LIB IS VERY YOUNG.
-ALTHOUGH IT SEEMS TO WORK SO FAR I AM JUST STARTING TO USE IT IN THE FIELD SO EVEN THOUGH THE SPECS PASS IT MAY BREAK STUFF.
+THIS LIB IS STILL YOUNG.
+ALTHOUGH IT SEEMS TO WORK SO FAR, I AM JUST STARTING TO USE IT IN THE FIELD SO EVEN THOUGH THE SPECS PASS IT MAY BREAK STUFF.